 Winter Swimming is a new feature of the Lake having started during the winter of 2014/2015.

-A small but enthusiastic group – The Winter Dippers – attend the twice weekly winter swimming sessions: one on Saturday and another on Sunday.
-Winter swimming runs from October to April.
+An enthusiastic group – The Winter Dippers – attend the twice weekly winter swimming sessions: one on Saturday and another on Sunday.
+Winter swimming runs from November to March.

 Winter swimming is probably easier and more enjoyable that you think – just ask a winter dipper.
 The important thing is to follow the advice of the Serpentine Winter Swimmers which is to start in the summer and keep going!
 You must also remember that the time you can spend in the water will be much less as the water temperature drops and it is important to know your own limits.